DaaviidOC/Analysis_Titanic/notes/conclusions.md

 The analysis is grounded in a comprehensive dataset that includes various key attributes such as the name of the passengers, their age, pier, ticket price, cabin class and most crucially, whether they survived or not.

 ## Tools used
-For data analysis and visualization, the notebook employs Python libraries including Matplotlib, Seaborn, Plotly, and Pandas.
+For data analysis and visualization, the notebook employs Python libraries including Numpy, Matplotlib, Seaborn, Plotly, and Pandas.
+For the Streamlit script, scipy.stats has also been utilized.
+Finally, we used Microsoft Power BI to create our interactive dashboard.

 ## Key Findings and Insights
 Overall analysis: The analysis revealed significant trends in survival rates based on several factors: